salesforce/apollo/README.md

 Feel free to generate issues and such and I will look into it as I do want this to be flawless and a good experience.
 I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.

+## Metrics
+Apollo uses Dropwizard Metrics and these are available for Fireflies, Reliable Broadcast, Ethereal and CHOAM.

+## Testing
+By default, the build uses a reduced number of simulated clients for testing.
+To enable the larger test suite, use the system property "large_tests".
+For example

+    mvn clean install -Dlarge_tests=true

+This requires a decent amount of resources, using two orders of magnitude more simulated clients in the tests, with longer serial transaction chains per transactioneer client.
+This runs fine on my Apple M1max, but this is a beefy machine.
+YMMV.

 ## Current Status
-Currently, the system is in heavy devlopment.
+Currently, the system is in devlopment.
 Fundamental identity and digest/signature/pubKey encodings has been integrated.
 Apollo is now using Aleph-BFT instead of Avalanche for consensus, in the form of the Ethereal module.
 CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for it's linear log and transaction model.

 Simple Model stand in for multitenant shards is in place and being worked upon currently.
 This integrates Stereotomy and Delphinius using CHOAM.
+An E2E test of the ReBAC Delphinius service is now being tested.
+Full integration of Nodes using Fireflies discovery is also tested and working.